everlytic/developer-test/README.md

 ### Brief
 Complete the user listing interface as per the design without using a responsive framework like bootstrap.
-For example, the modal can just be implemented using a absolute positioned container
+For example, the modal can just be implemented using a absolute positioned container.
+The design files is inside the task1/UserRegistryDesign folder

 1. The following features must be completed:

     a.
 List all users currently stored in the database